davidbozo/mta-bundler/README.md

 5. **File Management**: Copies non-script files to maintain resource structure
 6. **Meta.xml Updates**: Updates script references from `.lua` to `.luac` extensions
 7. **Output Generation**: Creates organized output directory with compiled resources

+### Merge Mode

+When using the merge flag (`-m` or `--merge`), the tool changes its compilation behavior:

+1. **Script Grouping**: Groups Lua scripts by type (client, server, shared)
+2. **Shared Script Handling**: Merges shared scripts with both client and server groups
+3. **Consolidated Compilation**: Compiles all client scripts into a single `client.luac` file and all server scripts into a single `server.luac` file
+4. **Meta.xml Updates**: Updates the meta.xml file to reference the merged compiled files instead of individual scripts

+This mode is useful for creating simplified resource bundles with just two main script files.

 ## Project Structure